adamjhc/stream-vertex-cover/dissertation/report/report_draft.md

 First devised by Buss[citation needed], given an input of an undirected graph $G$ and a number $k$, this algorithm works by applying the following rules until no more reductions can be made.

-1. If $k > 0$ and $v$ is a vertex of degree $> k$, remove $v$ from the graph and decrease $k$ by 1.
+1. If $k > 0$ and $v$ is a vertex of degree $> k$, remove $v$ from the graph and decrease the value of $k$ by 1.
 2. If $v$ is an isolated vertex, remove it.
-3. If more than $k^2$ edges remain in the graph, and neither of the previous two rules can be applied, then the graph cannot contain a vertex cover of size
+3. If more than $k^2$ ~~edges remain in the graph, and neither of the previous two rules can be applied, then the graph cannot contain a vertex cover of size
-   $k$.
+   $k$.~~ reword this

+reword this

-The output is a set of at most $k$ vertices that includes an endpoint of every edge in the graph, if such a set exists, or a failure exception if no such set exists.
-This is the first $\mathcal{O}(k^2)$ vertices kernel.
+~~The output is a set of at most $k$ vertices that includes an endpoint of every edge in the graph, if such a set exists, or a failure exception if no such set exists.~~ This is the first $\mathcal{O}(k^2)$ vertices kernel.
 This was then improved upon in Balasubramanian[citation needed] but for the sake of this paper we will be using the simpler Buss kernelization algorithm.

 ```pseudocode
 vertex_cover ← ∅